4 Best Dishwasher Detergents, Tested By Food Network Kitchen

 How We Tested

-We purchased 10 top-rated, best-selling liquid and pod dishwasher detergents.
-We loaded a GE Profile dishwasher with unrinsed dishes, including cookware, collected from a full day of meals and ran each load with a different brand of detergent.
+We purchased 11 top-rated, best-selling liquid and pod dishwasher detergents.
+We loaded a GE Profile dishwasher and older Whirlpool model with unrinsed dishes, including cookware, collected from a full day of meals and ran each load with a different brand of detergent.
 We used the “regular wash” and “heated dry” settings for each load.
 We noted the results as we unloaded the machine, eliminating any detergents that left behind significant residue on more than one dish or piece of silverware.
 We ran the best of the bunch through another round of dirty dishes to be sure.
 We collected the dishes all day, starting first thing in the morning, and ran each load at night, then unloaded the dishwasher in the morning, so each load was fully dry.
 Though we tested liquids and pods, none of the liquids made it through the first round of testing.

 A Note About Water Quality